Neonatology: Why Choose Us

 CHOP has consistently ranked among the nation’s best pediatric hospitals by U.S. News & World Report.
-Neonatology and the Newborn/Infant Intensive Care Unit at CHOP are spotlighted in both surveys.
-For 2015-16, the Division of Neonatology earned the No. 1 ranking in U.S. News & World Report's survey of neonatal programs.
+Neonatology and the Newborn/Infant Intensive Care Unit at CHOP are spotlighted in both surveys, and have consistently ranked among the top three programs in the nation.

 We are committed to family-focused care.
 We include all members of the healthcare team and your family in discussions related to your child’s diagnosis, treatment plan and progress.